xullnn/ls_pull_over_push/180/answers.md

 The part except the left side of the `=`, in above example, is `= 2` and ` IS NOT NULL`

-39. How to get all rows of whose certain column is `NULL`?
+37. How to get all rows of whose certain column is `NULL`?

-Use `IS NOT NULL` as comparison predicates.
+Use `IS NULL` as comparison predicates.

-40. Choose logical operator for each word:
+38. Choose logical operator for each word:
 - either `OR`
 - both `AND`
 - other than `NOT`

-41. What is the wild card character in a SQL to match string?
+39. What is the wild card character in a SQL to match string?

 Percent sign.

-42. What's the key word used for string matching?
+40. What's the key word used for string matching?

 `LIKE`, or `ILIKE`(case insensitive)

-43. How to match all user names whose name contains `Lee`. like `Mary Lee.
+41. How to match all user names whose name contains `Lee`. like `Mary Lee.
 S`, `Lee Jhon`, `Wu Lee.` in a `char(15)` column?

 `SELECT name FROM table_name WHERE name LIKE '%Lee%';`

-45. What's the basic syntax of updating row(s) in a table?
+42. What's the basic syntax of updating row(s) in a table?

 `UPDATE table_name SET (col_1 = 'some value') WHERE id = 2;`

-46. What would happen if we omit the `WHERE` clause potion of our updating statement?
+43. What would happen if we omit the `WHERE` clause potion of our updating statement?

 All the rows will be updated.

-47. What's the basic syntax to delete row(s) in a table?
+44. What's the basic syntax to delete row(s) in a table?

 `DELETE FROM table_name WHERE id = 2;`

-48. What would happen if we omit the `WHERE` clause potion of our deleting statement?
+45. What would happen if we omit the `WHERE` clause potion of our deleting statement?

 All rows will be deleted.

-49. What is normalization of database?
+46. What is normalization of database?

 The process of splitting up data to remove duplication and improve data integrity is known as normalization.

-50. Why we need normalization?
+47. Why we need normalization?

 The reason for normalization is to reduce data redundancy and improve data integrity.

-51. what's the mechanism for carrying out normalization?
+48. what's the mechanism for carrying out normalization?

 The mechanism for carrying out normalization is arranging data in multiple tables and defining relationships between them.

-52. How you understand entities and relationships in database design?
+49. How you understand entities and relationships in database design?

 Entity is a mental model of a noun such as `order`, `book` or `user`.
 In database we can use name of columns to represent the attributes of the entity, and each row of data represents an instance of that entity.

 Relationship describes how different entities relate to each other.

-53. What is an Entity Relationship Diagram?
+50. What is an Entity Relationship Diagram?

 It's a diagram use the name of entities and crow's foot notation to draw out the relationships among entities.

-54. What is primary and foreign key, what are they used for?
+51. What is primary and foreign key, what are they used for?

 In the context of database, key is a concept that used to reference a certain row of data.
 More specifically